Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: Result

+Here, $k_0$ denotes the trap-assisted decay rate, $E_\mathrm{ph}$ the relevant phonon energy, and $n$ and $m$ the phonon interaction exponents ($m > n$).

-The fitting results (Fig. \ref{fig4}d) yield $\tau_D \approx 228.3$ ns, $\tau_B \approx 16.6$ ns, and $\Delta E \approx 6.7$ meV, values comparable to those reported for InP/ZnSe QDs \cite{brodu2018exciton}.
-The discrepancies between the data and the fit at 6.3 K, likely arise from either insufficient separation of the fastest decay component during lifetime extraction or from the need for a more comprehensive model that explicitly includes the fast component along with relaxation between bright and dark states or other contributing processes.
+Fitting results (Fig.~\ref{fig4}d) yield $\tau_D \approx 246.6$ ns, $\tau_B \approx 21.4$ ns, $\Delta E \approx 5.5$ meV, $E_\mathrm{ph} \approx 23.8$ meV, $1/k_0 \approx 1.03$ ns, $m \approx 1.03$, and $n \approx 0.79$.
+The extracted $\tau_D$ is shorter than the microsecond-scale dark-state lifetimes typically observed in InAs QDs \cite{oron2009universal}, but comparable to those of InP/ZnSe QDs \cite{brodu2018exciton}.
+The obtained $\Delta E$ agrees well with reported bright–dark energy splittings of 2–9 meV in other III–V systems \cite{brodu2018exciton, chandrasekaran2023exciton}.
+The derived phonon energy $E_\mathrm{ph}$ also aligns with optical phonon energies (24–32 meV) of the ZnSe shell \cite{brodu2018exciton}.
+The small deviations observed at 6.3 K may result from incomplete isolation of the fastest decay component during fitting or the need for a more comprehensive model that explicitly includes fast relaxation dynamics between bright and dark states.

-Fig. \ref{fig4}e further display the relationship between the sample brightness and the total area under the $g^{(2)}(\tau)$ bunching peak in Fig. \ref{fig4}b, which both diminish with temperature.
-We point out that the decrease in brightness qualitatively matches a Bose-Einstein model for phonon population with a characteristic energy of $\approx 65~meV$, consistent with phonon energies reported for III--V QDs \cite{brodu2018exciton, brodu2020exciton}, possibly suggesting phonon-mediated turn-on of non-radiative decay.
-This effect was less pronounced in Sample 1 (Fig.~S9).
+Finally, Fig.~\ref{fig4}e illustrates how both the sample brightness and the total area under the $g^{(2)}(\tau)$ bunching peak (Fig.~\ref{fig4}b) decrease with increasing temperature.
+The reduction in brightness follows a Bose–Einstein–like dependence on phonon population, with a fitted characteristic energy of $\approx 65$ meV—consistent with phonon-mediated activation of nonradiative decay in III–V QDs \cite{brodu2018exciton, brodu2020exciton}.
+The reduced bunching peak area can be explained by the increased influence of detector dark counts as QD emission weakens at higher temperature, leading to a lower signal-to-dark-count ratio and diminished bunching contrast.
+This effect is less pronounced in Sample 1, where SNSPDs with lower dark count rates were used.